gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 interaction so must rely on the interaction plot to assess whether an interaction might be present.
-Figure \@ref(fig:Figure4-18) suggests there might be an interaction in these data (the two brands lines cross noticeably suggesting non-parallel lines).
+Figure \@ref(fig:Figure4-18) suggests there might be an interaction in these data (the two brands' lines cross noticeably suggesting non-parallel lines).
 \index{non-parallel lines}
 So in this
 case, assuming no interaction is present is hard to justify.
 But if we proceed